 Best Time to Buy a New or Used Car?

-New car buying tips about the best time to buy a car you will find in this section:
+New car buying tips about the best time to buy a car in this section:

 - When is the best time to buy a new car to pay the lowest possible price?